shomali11/fridge/README.md

 ## Example 3

-Using the `WithDefaultDurations` to override the default Best By and Use By durations for all keys
+Using `WithDefaultDurations` to override the default Best By and Use By durations for all keys

 ```go
 package main